Postpartum Nurse

 Nurse with a degree in nursing and experience in working with mothers and babies.
 Involved in helping with care and support for new moms and their newborns.
 Familiar with checking on health, helping with feeding, and teaching patients.
 Good at talking to people and trying to improve care using known methods

 The best resume work experience sections focus only on the most relevant previous jobs, and link each bullet point back to a skill or experience listed in the job description.
 It's also critical to provide evidence that shows the value you added to each role in a quantifiable way, such as project outcomes, key performance indicators or feedback from customers, colleagues or managers.
-Review some strong examples of resume work experience sections in the graphic below.
+There are some examples of strong resume work experience sections below.

 Good example: